 Holley is a very small village located in the state of New York.
 With a population of 1,735 people and two constituent neighborhoods, Holley is the 601st largest community in New York.
 Holley has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Holley is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Holley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Holley is a village of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Holley who work in office and administrative support (16.31%), healthcare suport services (8.15%), and sales jobs (7.79%).
+There are especially a lot of people living in Holley who work in office and administrative support (16.67%), healthcare suport services (9.98%), and sales jobs (9.61%).

-The rate of college-level education in Holley is quite a bit lower than the national average among all cities of 21.84%: just 10.76% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Holley with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.50% of people over 25 have a bachelor's degree or advanced degree.

 The most common language spoken in Holley is English.
 Other important languages spoken here include Spanish and Italian.